Chronic Back pain and the Psoas muscle

 This is a bit like asking why do we just keep changing the tyre on our car that continues to wear out instead of looking at the Alignment in the car in the very beginning.

-I have been treating back pain in a different way for many years because I was not happy with the results I was seeing when I first graduated.
+I have been treating back pain with the Soaz method for many years because I was not happy with the results I was seeing when I first graduated.
 The men I was treating from the Holden Car manufacturing plant at Elizabeth in Adelaide suffered with chronic low back pain.
-As therapists we would treat them but they would return within 3-6 weeks with the same back pain.
+As therapists we would treat them, but they would return within 3-6 weeks with the same back pain.

 The evidence that the way we continue to treat back pain is not working, is the increasing number of people worldwide suffering from ongoing low back pain and the increase in the cost of WorkCover payouts for people that never get rid of back pain regardless of all of the conventional and recommended treatment regimes, they are exposed to.
 These protocols are based solely on focusing on where the back pain is felt without asking the question of why do we have back pain.

 The bio-mechanics of the Psoas muscles (some call this muscle the ‘Soul muscle’) strategic placement along the lumbar spine makes it the prime contender to be the structure creating the compression forces over the lumbar spine resulting in damage to the discs, ligaments and nerves in that area.